mistermicheels/learning-notes/README.md

 -   ✅ Actively maintained
 -   🐢 Limited bandwidth
--   🔒 Not looking for code contributions from other developers
+-   🔒 Not looking for contributions from others

 # Learning notes